Shy Girl, Mob Rules, and the AI Detection Problem

 Some commentators are raising the name James Frey.
 Let’s take a quick look at his story.

 Author, Frey, was hugely shamed in the industry when his 2003 memoir A Million Little Pieces was exposed as partly fabricated.
-An investigation was published in January 2006 and Oprah Winfrey, who'd championed the book through her book club, hauled him back on her show and told him to his face that he'd betrayed millions of readers.
+An investigation was published in January 2006 and Oprah Winfrey, who'd championed the book through her book club, really hauled him over the coals on her show, telling him to his face that he'd betrayed millions of readers.
 He was dropped by his literary agent and his publisher settled a huge class-action lawsuit.

 But Frey didn't just disappear.
 By late 2007 he had signed a large new deal with HarperCollins.
 He kept on writing and then in 2023, he openly discussed in an interview having used generative AI in a manuscript he was working on called FOURSEVENTYSIX.
 He said he'd included a footnote telling readers he'd used AI, that the AI had been instructed to mimic his style, and that he considered every word his own.
-That book was never published under that title.
+That book was never published, though.

 Then, Next to Heaven came out in June 2025.
 His publisher told Book of the Month that Frey had written every word.
 Frey himself told the New York Times he hadn't used AI on it, though he'd experimented with it on an earlier project he'd abandoned.
 But by July 2025, only a month after publication, he had apparently confirmed AI was involved after all.